 Express warranties are less common.
 They have more precise wording and cut off times for different parts of the house.
 For any warranty have a third part, like a lawyer or real estate agent, look it over.

 Unlike when you buy a previously occupied home, builders will not come down on the total price of the home.
 But that doesn’t mean you can’t make a deal.
-While the overall costs of the home is non-negotiable to can ask a builder to pay closing costs or provide extra upgrades.
+While the overall costs of the home is non-negotiable you can ask a builder to pay closing costs or provide extra upgrades.

 Just because a home is brand new does not mean it will be without defects.
 You’d never buy a pre-owned home without a home inspection and you shouldn’t buy a new home without it either.